blaasto

 A walk-in greenhouse.
 They do not need to be fancy, only functional.
 You can control temperature by using shade cloth, or adding a heater.
 In full sun, they can get too hot, so they will need ventilation.
 This can be done with fans, or openable windows on thermal sensors.
 Humidity can be controlled by misters, which also help moderate temperature.

-This is a Village Green greenhouse which, with a few modifications to strenghten it can hold about 100 1 gallon plants.
+This is a Village Green greenhouse which, with a few modifications to strengthen it can hold about 100 1 gallon plants.
 It is quite inexpensive.

 Cuttings in plastic bags in a warm upstairs location.
 The bag controls humidity and the indoor location provides the heat.